• Skip to primary navigation

 Ama Dablam as seen from the monastery.

-After a quick break, I continue north out of Tengboche as the trail descends once again.
+After a quick break, I continue north out of Tengboche as the trail descends again.

 Nepal-Tengboche-Animal-Crossing